interosinc/dispenser-server/README.md

 ## In Progress

-- Aggregates / Commands / source of truth
+- Cancelled, to be replaced: Aggregates / Commands / source of truth

 - Eliminate BatchedStream's 1 second delay thing (or eliminate BatchedStream altogether)